 - Structuring documentation, proof, and quality assurance

 An essential objective is to reduce vibrations and secondary damage.
 Concrete pulverizers and hydraulic wedge splitters play an important role here, as they enable controlled separation cuts and splitting operations with high precision and thus separate material types more cleanly.
+This increases fraction purity at the source, reduces rework, and stabilizes takt times.

 Planning: From the survey to takt scheduling

 Every dismantling logistics concept starts with a sound survey and a disassembly concept.
 Building on this, the sequence is divided into takts so that personnel, tools, and transports work together rhythmically and with minimal disruption.
+Temporary works, utilities isolation, and access management are integrated early to avoid later conflicts.

 Survey and separation concepts